vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 Again, this is a very **general-purpose** class that **models ownership of a callable object**.
 It introduces a **significant run-time overhead** and can potentially dynamically allocate.
 Use it sparingly!

-I *strongly* reccommend not using `std::function` unless you need its general-purpose polymorphic semantics.
+I *strongly* recommend not using `std::function` unless you need its general-purpose polymorphic semantics.

 ### `function_view` {#function_view}

 This is where things start to get interesting.
 It is possible to easily implement a **lightweight non-owning generic callable object view** with an overhead comparable to raw function pointers quite easily.
-I am going to benchmark and show a C++17 implementation. *(Note that the I've seen already the idea of a "function view" multiple times online - I don't claim to have invented this.)*
+I am going to benchmark and show a C++17 implementation. *(Note that the I've seen already the idea of a "function view" multiple times online - I don't claim to have invented this.
+An example is [this StackOverflow answer by Yakk](http://stackoverflow.com/a/39087660/598696).)*

 ```cpp
 void f(int) { }